Seventy7dot2/Seventy7dot2/README.md

 ## Connect with Me

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/prasadpatra50) or follow me on [GitHub](https://github.com/Seventy7dot2).
-You can also check out my [portfolio website](https://www.prasadpatra.dev) to learn more about my projects and experiences.
+You can also check out my [www.prasadpatra.dev](https://www.prasadpatra.dev) to learn more about my projects and experiences.
 For any inquiries or collaborations, you can reach out to me via email at [contact@prasadpatra.dev](mailto:contact@prasadpatra.dev).

 Let's code and create amazing web experiences together!